-In 2006, CPW adopted the Colorado Wildlife Action Plan, which identified 201 wildlife species "of greatest conservation need" because of declining populations, habitat loss or degradation, adverse impacts from invasive species and other factors that could potentially put the species in peril.
+In 2015 CPW submitted and received U.S, Fish and Wildlife Service approval of a comprehensive revision of the initial 2005 Colorado Wildlife Action Plan.
+The plan identifies wildlife species "of greatest conservation need" because of declining populations, habitat loss or degradation, adverse impacts from invasive species and other factors that could potentially put the species in peril.
 The plan links species, habitats, threats, and conservation actions, and sets priorities for conservation efforts.
-The plan also identifies key wildlife habitats and watersheds, and has been an important guide for conservation easement acquisition priorities for both CPW and private land trusts in the state.
-The Colorado Wildlife Action Plan is in the process of a comprehensive revision, which is scheduled for completion in September, 2015.
-The revision will update and enhance information on the highest priority wildlife species, habitats, threats and conservation actions to provide even greater utility for species conservation efforts; it will also incorporate conservation strategies for Colorado's rare plant species and a climate change component.
+The plan also identifies key wildlife habitats and watersheds, and is an important guide for conservation easement acquisition priorities for both CPW and private land trusts in the state.
+The revision updates and enhances information on the highest priority wildlife species, habitats, threats and conservation actions to provide even greater utility for species conservation efforts; it also incorporates conservation strategies for Colorado's rare plant species and includes a climate change component.